uib/ordbok-api/sqlite.md

 The base form of the word described by a dictionary entry.
 Ref [wikipedia](https://en.wikipedia.org/wiki/Lemma_(morphology)).
-A single article can have multiple lemmas, and the same `lemma.orth` value can be used by multiple entries.
+A single article can have multiple lemmas, and the same `lemma.orth` value can be used by other entries as well.

 Field|Type|Comment
 -----|----|---------